freedmansky/and/README.md

 ### Backlog Features
 *  (for every give you will recieve a get)
 *   Additionaly, when a family gives a package they are rewarded access to view other packages.
+*   Add children to your family account
+* Child users remain anonymous
+* Then they add children profiles to their family account.
+- [ ] Add HTML form for children
+- [ ] Establish data set for children